life plan

 • Burnout prevention

-This method permits you to shift timelines or pivot projects without guilt while keeping your long-term vision intact.
+This method permits you to shift timelines or pivot projects without guilt, while keeping your long-term vision intact.

 Instead of feeling like a failure when something unexpected happens, try this: